What is a VPS? A Guide to Virtual Private Servers

 This guide will cover the following topics:

-A VPS is a powerful solution that bridges the gap between shared hosting and dedicated servers.
+A VPS is a powerful web hosting and computing solution that bridges the gap between shared hosting and dedicated servers.
 It utilizes virtualization technology to create isolated virtual environments within a single physical server.
 Each virtual server operates independently, with dedicated resources for disk space, memory, vCPUs, and full root access, providing a level of control and performance comparable to a dedicated server but often more affordable.

 Virtual Private Server Pros and Cons